Subresultants of Several Univariate Polynomials in Newton Basis: Proof of the Main Result (Theorem )

-\begin{remark} By Lemma \ref{lem:gen_det}, the generalized subresultant polynomial developed in \cite[Equation (7)]{2006D'Andrea} for two univariate polynomials corresponding to an arbitrary set of monomials can be rewritten into a single determinant, which may bring some convenience for analyzing the properties of the generalized subresultant polynomials. \end{remark}
+\begin{remark} By Lemma \ref{lem:gen_det}, the generalized subresultant polynomial developed in \citet{DANDREA2023} and \citet[Equation (7)]{2006D'Andrea} for two univariate polynomials corresponding to an arbitrary set of monomials can be rewritten into a single determinant formula, which may bring some convenience for analyzing the properties of the generalized subresultant polynomials.
+In the Appendix section, we provide a detailed derivation for the formula. \end{remark}